 …lined the slow cooker with 3 slices of bacon…

-…and removed the skin from the roast.
+…and used a knife to remove the skin from the roast.

-I weighed the pork so I could estimate how much salt to use.
+Next, I weighed the pork so I could estimate how much salt to use.

 Then, I tucked in the garlic cloves…